Hacktoberfest/hacktoberfest-2022/README.md

 To be able to load registration and anything beyond, you'll need a valid event ID.
 To see what events are available to you, you can start the development server without the ID set.
-Once started, complete the authentication flow, and grab your API token from the browser's local storage.
+Once started, complete the authentication flow, and grab your API token from your browser's local storage.
 You can then use this token to manually call the `/events` endpoint to see what events are available.

 ## Deployment